The right to bear arms discreetly

 No photographs.
 No expiration dates.
 No plastic-coated permission slip.

 Just rights.
 For all law-abiding adults.
+Train because it's right, not state mandated.

 the safety and crime deterrence that an armed public represents,